-It’s back to school time.
-Students in Warrenton will return to Fauquier County Public Schools in late August.
-Pencils have been sharpened, back to school outfits have been selected, and after school plans have been made to keep your child safe.
+Every August, students in Warrenton will return to Fauquier County Public Schools.
+Pencils are sharpened, back-to-school outfits are selected, and after-school plans are made to keep your child safe.

-But There Is More That Can Be Done to Protect Students This Year
+But More Can Be Done to Protect Students Each Year

 - Put down your cell phone while driving.